fneum/data-science-for-esm/README.md

 # Data Science for Energy System Modelling

-Course at TU Berlin to learn energy system modelling with data.-
+Course at TU Berlin to learn energy system modelling with data.

 ## Usage